naelopode/Automated-Paper-Tracking/README.md

 Student : Naël Dillenbourg

 ## Goal
-Track accurately 6 Degrees of freedom of a falling paper and be able to reproduce the experiment hundreds of times to find global patterns.
-Attempt to extract meaningful data from the experiments.
+Create an experiment setup that can track accurately 6 Degrees of freedom of a falling paper and be able to reproduce the experiment a large number of times to find global patterns.

 ## Report
 A report detailing the project, methods, major steps, setup, results and discussions is [available](report.pdf) in the repo.